NyCodeGHG/teamcity-documentation/topics/c-script.md

 * The [TeamCity.csi](https://www.nuget.org/packages/TeamCity.csi/) package must be [installed as an agent tool](installing-agent-tools.md).

 >__Use TeamCity.csi outside TeamCity__
->You can use our custom tool to run tasks in C# from the command line, similarly to a regular C# Interactive tool.
+>You can use our custom tool to run tasks in C# from the command line, similarly to using a regular C# Interactive tool.
 TeamCity.csi can be run on Windows, Linux, and macOS.
 See its [README](https://github.com/JetBrains/teamcity-csharp-interactive) for more details.

 ## C# Script Settings